Chris Van der Schueren, CEO at Zeticon tells us about the digital archiving platform of the future.

 Chris Van der Schueren: All are doing fine.
 Life has changed as a consequence of COVID-19, but during my career, I learned to focus on the things you can change and leave what you can’t.

 Tell us about you, your career, how you joined Zeticon.

-Chris Van der Schueren: In 1989, I graduated with a Master of Science – Business Engineering, specialized in the management of Informatics.
+Chris Van der Schueren: In 1989, I graduated with a Master of Science – Business Engineering, specializing in the management of Informatics.
 After my military service, I started as a Systems Engineer in the mainframe world but realized pretty soon that my heart went more to entrepreneurship and business development around IT solutions.
 This way, I entered in the ’90s the US-based start-up world by setting up and developing the initial European subsidiaries for American start-ups.
 Around 2002, I left the “international” business and started my personal business to support and help Belgian-based technology companies.
 Zeticon was founded by Prof. Dr. Paul Lagasse as a spin-off of the University of Ghent and sold to the “Cronos Groep” at the beginning of 2018 as Paul had reached the age of retirement.
 Cronos groep is Belgian’s largest privately owned IT group.
 Mid 2018, I was requested to become CEO of Zeticon in order to further develop the company.